 - Make sure that you are employing a professional style.
 You can buy a $300 pair of jeans that rival the expense of a professional pair of pants.
 However, the cost of your clothes has very little to do with how professional you look.

 - Style is an accent, not a statement.
 Keep your style markers small.
 It is better to have a loud pair of socks than a loud shirt or a loud blazer.
 When in doubt, solid colors are never bad.
-Match the color of your belt and shoes.
+Match the colour of your belt and shoes.